TalaoDAO/Web3IDPay/README.md

-# Stablecoin Payments with EUDI-like Data-Crypto Wallet
+# Stablecoin Payments with EUDI compliant Wallet

 This repository contains the specification for enabling **stablecoin payments** (e.g., USDC, DAI, Tezos-based stable assets) using an **EUDI Wallet** or equivalent **non-custodial data wallet**.
 The specification focuses on combining **OIDC4VP**, **Verifiable Credentials (VCs)**, and **digital asset transfers** while ensuring **compliance with EU regulations** (e.g., MiCA, TFR, AMLD6) and **data privacy (GDPR)**.